liu-zhiyang/MAXIM/README.rst

-C3S: model-based analysis and pipeline of dCas9 Capture-3C-Seq data
+MAXIM is a model-based analysis and pipeline of dCas9 Capture-3C-Seq data of multiplexed version.
 =============================
+MAXIM provides a versatile and flexible pipeline to analyze the dCas9 Capture-3C-Seq data V2.0 from raw sequencing reads to chromatin loops.
+MAXIM integrates all steps required for the data analysis, and it supports the multiplexed version that uses batchs of multiple targets (sgRNAs) in one experiments.

 1. Prerequisition
 -------------------